-1. When a member has a grievance, he/she shall then submit said grievance in writing to his/her supervisor on the grievance form agreed upon by the parties.
-Such form must be submitted to the supervisor within seven (7) calendar days following the date that the member becomes aware of the event or occurrence giving rise to the grievance.
-The supervisor shall date stamp the Form on the date of his receipt of it.
-Grievances submitted beyond the seven (7) day time limit need not be considered.

-2. Within five (5) calendar days of the receipt of the written grievance, the supervisor shall affix his written response to the Form, date and sign his response, and return one copy of it to the grievant.
-If the aggrieved member does not refer the grievance to the Second Step of this Procedure within five (5) calendar days after his receipt of the decision rendered in this Step, the grievance shall be considered to be satisfactorily resolved.
+- 1. When a member has a grievance he/she may submit said grievance in writing to the supervisor whose action(s) gave rise to the grievance on the grievance form agreed upon by the parties.
+Such form must be submitted to the supervisor within seven (7) calendar days following the date that the member becomes aware, or should have become aware, of the event or occurrence giving rise to the grievance.
+The supervisor shall date stamp the Form on the date of receipt of it.
+Grievances submitted beyond the five (7) day time limit need not be considered. - 2.
+Within five (5) of the calendar days of the receipt of the written grievance, the supervisor shall affix his/her written response to the Form, date and sign his/her response, and return one copy of it to the grievant.
+If the aggrieved member does not refer to the grievance to the Second Step of this Procedure within five (5) calendar days after his/her receipt of the decision rendered in this Step, the grievance shall be considered to be satisfactorily resolved.